How to make the most of your data in a post-Google Universal Analytics world

 If you do not have a data warehousing or data protection plan, you will lose user data.

-What happens to my UA data?
+What happened to my UA data?

 Your data is valuable.
 It offers so many essential marketing and business insights: